Tag Archives: pete brown

 Illustration from Walks In London Vol. 1, c.1896.

-Talking to publishers about beer books, you quickly learnt that there’s one writer they think has really nailed it in commercial terms: Pete Brown.
+Talking to publishers about beer books, you quickly learn that there’s one writer they think has really nailed it in commercial terms: Pete Brown.
 They like his ‘high concept’, ‘pitchable’ approach; they like his titles; and most of all, they love the fact that his books appeal to ‘normals’ as much as they do to beer geeks.

 Shakespeare’s Local is yet another step towards the mainstreaming of both Brown and beer, though, in fact, beer is hardly mentioned at all and even the pub of the title isn’t always centre-stage so much as it’s used as a lens through which to view London at various periods in its history.